GluuFederation/docs-gg-prod/docs/source/plugin/gluu-openid-connect-uma-pep.md

 |`redis`|Redis Backend|`set $session_storage redis;`|
 |`dshm`|DSHM Storage Adapter|`set $session_storage dshm;`|

-With default cookie storage Cookie header starts from 4k size and it may be a problem for some web servers.
+Some important point:

-Obviously Lua Shared Dictionary doesn't work for a cluster.
+* With default cookie storage Cookie header starts from 4k size and it may be a problem for some web servers.

-Memcached/Redis/DSHM work well in distributed environment, but require some additional efforts.
+* Obviously Lua Shared Dictionary doesn't work for a cluster.

-An admin has a choice to select and configure any storage.
+* Memcached/Redis/DSHM work well in distributed environment, but require some additional efforts.

+* An admin has a choice to select and configure any storage.
 For detailed description check [here](https://github.com/bungle/lua-resty-session#pluggable-storage-adapters).

-To set configuration, we recommend make one file with any name for example: `/etc/kong/injected_http.conf` and save the configuration command in this config file.
+* To set configuration, we recommend make one file with any name for example: `/etc/kong/injected_http.conf` and save the configuration command in this config file.
 Include this file in `/etc/kong/kong.conf` using environment Kong variable `KONG_NGINX_PROXY_INCLUDE=/etc/kong/injected_http.conf`.
 Keep in mind that this config will be shared between all gluu-openid-connect plugins.

 #### Session secret in cluster